genevate/style_guides/business/interviewee.md

 * Be relaxed, enjoy the process, and stay positive.
 Remember: It's a two-way street and you're interviewing the company too!
 * Use each interview as a learning experience.
 You can always adapt and course correct.
-* Consider interviewing once a year to keep your skills sharp and keeping a pulse on the ever changing landscape.
+* Consider interviewing once a year to keep your skills sharp and a pulse on the ever changing landscape.
   Who knows when opportunity might strike!
 * Never ask about salary (and definitely never in front of the entire team).
 Wait for the employeer to make the offer and always talk to the hiring manager directly.